phill52/coordinote/README.md

 ## Deployment: localhost

 - Ensure `node` and `npm` are installed and up to date on your computer, and download the repository.
+- For Image Magick, ensure that you have it installed.
+If you are running the server on Windows (Powershell, CMD), download and install Image Magick through this link before starting the express server: https://imagemagick.org/script/download.php#windows.
+Download and install the file linked under the first link under 'version'
+Once you have this installed, restart your computer.
+If you have a mac, install Image Magick with 'brew install imagemagick'
+- You will need to install the node modules in the top level directory.
+Navigate to `coordinote/` and run `npm i`
 - In one terminal, navigate into the `coordinote/server/` directory.
   - To install all of the modules and dependencies, type `npm i`
   - From here, typing in `npm run dev` runs the server with the ability to automatically reload when changes are made to the server files, and typing `npm start` runs the server without this ability.